 Draper Within the Silicon Slopes Capital Network

-Draper sits between Sandy to the north and Lehi/American Fork to the south along I-15.
-Many Draper companies have customers, suppliers, or satellite offices throughout the corridor.
-Capital facilities sized for the Draper office alone often underrepresent actual cash flow needs when the business operates across multiple Silicon Slopes locations.
+Many Draper companies have customers, suppliers, or offices throughout the corridor.
+Capital facilities for the Draper office alone often underrepresent actual needs.

-The Farmington Capital Hub serves as the regional silo anchor for northern Utah programs, with Davis County and northern Salt Lake County markets connected through the hub.
-Draper companies expanding north should review both the Farmington hub and the Salt Lake City program for corridor-level capital planning.
+The Farmington Capital Hub serves as the regional anchor for northern Utah programs.
+Davis County and northern Salt Lake County markets are connected through the hub.

-Frequently Asked Questions — Draper Business Financing
+Frequently Asked Questions, Draper Business Financing

 Can a Draper SaaS company use MRR as revenue evidence?

 Yes.
-Monthly recurring revenue from subscription contracts is accepted as primary revenue documentation, typically alongside 3–6 months of business bank statements showing consistent deposit activity.
-Signed enterprise contracts may also be considered in underwriting for larger facilities.
+Monthly recurring revenue from subscription contracts is accepted as primary documentation.
+This is typically alongside 3–6 months of business bank statements showing consistent deposits.

 How does a revolving line differ from venture debt?

-Venture debt is typically a term loan with warrants attached, requiring repayment on a fixed schedule and often tied to VC raise history.
-A revolving line has no fixed repayment schedule, carries no equity component, and is based on ongoing cash flow rather than fundraising status.
-Most Draper companies use both products for different purposes at different growth stages.
+Venture debt is typically a term loan with warrants, requiring fixed repayment.
+A revolving line has no fixed schedule, carries no equity component, and is based on cash flow.

 Is there a prepayment penalty?